Advancing European Entrepreneurship Research

 Entrepreneurship as a Working Attitude, a Mode of Thinking and an Everyday Practice

 A volume in the series: The Entrepreneurship SIG at European Academy of Management: New Horizons with strong Traditions.
-Editor(s): Luca Gnan, University of Rome Tor Vergata.
-Hans Lundberg, Linnaeus University.
+Editor(s): Massimiliano Pellegrini, University of Rome Tor Vergata.
+Luca Gnan, University of Rome Tor Vergata.
+Hans Lundberg, Universidad Iberoamericana.
+Matthias Raith, Otto-von-Guericke University.
 Lucrezia Songini, Eastern Piedmont University.
-Massimiliano Pellegrini, Princess Sumaya University.
+Marzena Starnawska, University of Warsaw.

 The objective with the Strategic Interest Group in Entrepreneurship (SIG Entrepreneurship) of the European Academy of Management (EURAM) is to be the leading research community for engaged entrepreneurship scholars in Europe.
 The SIG Entrepreneurship aims at promoting research and networking interests for individuals and research groups focused on entrepreneurship and entrepreneurial styles of management.
 This is done by providing a wide-ranging, engaged and internationally-focused forum to discuss and develop research and practice in the field.
 We put a distinct focus on the key European feature – ‘context matter’ – why we try in all activities to promote and stimulate what ‘European’ might mean in any given context.
 It means different things in different contexts – and that is the whole point – and thereby the key strength of the European takes on the matter as we see it.
 This is our idea of the European perspective on entrepreneurship.